MicrosoftDocs/win32/desktop-src/Controls/tvn-deleteitem.md

 ---
 title: TVN\_DELETEITEM notification code
-description: Notifies a tree-view control's parent window that an item is being deleted.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: '0d8801e0-02ae-40c9-8625-83d98b434d0a'
+description: Notifies a tree-view controls parent window that an item is being deleted.
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 0d8801e0-02ae-40c9-8625-83d98b434d0a
+keywords:
-keywords: ["TVN_DELETEITEM notification code Windows Controls"]
+- TVN_DELETEITEM notification code Windows Controls
 topic_type:
 - apiref
 api_name: